BestTimesToVisit.com Logo

 Cost:Free!

 Tip:Wear comfortable shoes – you'll be doing a lot of walking!
-Get a good map or use a navigation app, but also allow yourself to get a little lost; it's part of the charm.
-Stay hydrated, especially during the hot summer months, and take advantage of the numerous public fountains.
+Get a good map or use your phone's GPS, but don't be afraid to get a little lost; that's where the magic happens.
+Stay hydrated, especially during the hot summer months, and take advantage of the many shaded plazas.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.